adarlan/k8slab/README.md

 we will deploy two example applications:

 - Hello World: A simple web application that displays a greeting message and will be deployed across multiple environments with distinct configuration.
-- CRUDify: A microservice-based CRUD application composed by multiple services and clients designed to experiment with the cluster's capabilities.
+- CRUDify: A microservice-based CRUD application composed by multiple services and clients designed to experiment with metrics, logs, dashboards, and other features.

 ### Requirements